 Anyways, to accompany the deliciousness of coffee and to follow in the indulgent mood of the day, I tried this fudge recipe from My Darling Lemon Thyme that I’ve been dying to try since I saw it.
 She was right that these really do need to be served immediately!
 Otherwise, they melt into a pile of goo.
 I tried to walk a few squares to my friend down the street, we are talking 1 block, and by the time I got there they just looked like leftover frosting in a piping bag.
 Couldn’t give that to someone.

 But, they are absolutely delicious and nutritious.
 I love the idea of tahini instead of nut butters, dairy or grain.
 I tried making the tahini myself and ended up with sesame seed flour.
 I think my problem was soaking them and not letting them dry.
 The oils didn’t release.
 So I had to buy some tahini for this mix but i plan to practice some more and make the tahini from scratch next time, possibly by roasting the seeds first.
 Now I have some unexpected home made sesame seed flour, which will be great for some no bake cookies in place of oats.
 I mixed it up a little.
 Since I’m not eating cocoa I substituted with carob and coconut.
 This is a delicious treat to enjoy with your morning coffee and not even feel that bad about it, because calcium and protein.

-- top with coconut flakes and place in fridge to harden.
+Top with coconut flakes and place in the fridge to harden.

-- if you plan to travel with these, pop them in the freezer beforehand so the don't melt!
+If you plan to travel with these, pop them in the freezer beforehand so they don't melt!